Lemax Norman Rockwell Collection

 ABOUT THE PAINTING

 When Norman Rockwell moved to Stockbridge in 1953, he worked in a studio located in the center of town, above the Stockbridge Shop.
 He put a Christmas tree in a window to mark the space where he used to work before moving to the South Street.
-Step back in time as you watch this video of Rockwell at work, and see how Stockbridge's Main Street remains virtually unchanged.

 Norman Rockwell's painting Home for Christmas (Stockbridge Main Street at Christmas) has come to symbolize Christmas in America, just as Rockwell intended in 1967.
 Rockwell wanted the editors at McCall's to identify it as Stockbridge in the text, and they did.
 Norman Rockwell takes you on a Christmas Eve walk along Stockbridge's Main Street, past the public library, the antiques and gift shops, the old town office, and by the rambling Victorian hotel, beyond which is Rockwell's own studio.
 McCall's reached out to its national audience by adding, "Wherever you happen to hail from-city, suburb, farm or ranch-we hope you will have, for a moment, the feeling of coming home for Christmas."